 MôForró plays triangle-driven, hip-swiveling dance music in the traditional, rootsy, “pé de serra” style of forró.
 A music that was born out of the countryside of the dry Northeast, forró is now one of the most popular rhythms to come from Brazil.
-Since forming in late 2012, MôForró–along with the Forró in L.A. collective–has been integral to the growing popularity of forró as a dance/music genre throughout Southern California.
+MôForró’s recent performance at the Ford Theatre in Hollywood, entitled Brasil 70: Samba, Soul, Resistance, had the whole audience dancing on their feet.
+This show was a production of the “Samba Society Collective” which is comprised of the bands MôForró, Samba Society, and Os Zagueiros.
 MôForró has played in major cities throughout the US including San Francisco, Chicago, Miami, and New York and can be seen regularly at their Los Angeles home, Trópico de Nopal Gallery and Art Space in Echo Park.
 MôForró is a member of the L.A.
 County Arts Commission Musician’s Roster and performed in the 56th annual Holiday Celebration.

 About the director: